Altinn Studio Build Processes

 Altinn Studio Release Build

-When the build for either Altinn Studio or Runtime is successfully ran a release build will start.
-The Release Build will update the Kubernetes cluster with the images created in the Altinn Studio and the Runtime build pipelines.
+When the build for Altinn Studio is successfully ran, a release build will start.
+The Release Build will update the Kubernetes cluster with the images created in the Altinn Studio build pipelines.

 Generating Altinn Pipelines Images

 - The Altinn Azure Pipelines Image (image) is built with Packer.
 The Packer JSON configuration is based on the same configuration used by Microsoft to build their own Hosted Agent images.